glennklockwood/limelead/content/pages/benchmarks/mdtest.md

     open ./out/test-dir.0-0/mdtest_tree.0/file.mdtest.0.9
     close /data/out/test-dir.0-0/mdtest_tree.0/file.mdtest.0.9

-If we had written data to these files during the _file creation_ step, we could have optionally read that data back out here using the `-e` parameter.
+If we had written data to these files during the file creation step, we could have optionally read that data back out here using the `-e` parameter.
 Since we didn't specify either of these parameters though, the timing reported is just the time it takes to open each file, do nothing, then close it.

-There is a barrier, the timing is reported, and mdtest resumes to the next step.

-#### File Removal

-Finally, each file is unlinked:
+Finally, **file removal step** where each file is unlinked:

     unlink ./out/test-dir.0-0/mdtest_tree.0/file.mdtest.0.0
     ...
     unlink ./out/test-dir.0-0/mdtest_tree.0/file.mdtest.0.9

-There is a barrier, the timing is reported, and mdtest resumes to the next step.

-### 5. Run Tree Removal Test Phase
+**4. Run Tree Removal Test Phase**

 Once both file and directory tests are finished, the tree itself is cleaned up: